How to change drives in MS-DOS and Windows command line

 The device is not ready.

 For example, the error above will be received if you switch the drive with no floppy disk or CD inside.

-Tip: If you just want to list the files on an alternate drive you can also type dir followed by the drive letter.
+If you want to list the files on an alternate drive, you can also type dir followed by the drive letter.
 For example, "dir a:" will list the files on the floppy drive but will not switch your prompt to the floppy drive.